Manhattan Institute for Policy Research: Health policy

 Since 2006, the institute's Project FDA has asserted that with modern medicine "on the cusp of a radical transformation" due to breakthroughs in precision medicine, the FDA "has struggled to adapt its regulations to new scientific advances".
 Senior fellows Paul Howard, Peter Huber, and Tom Coburn have all argued that the FDA could speed up approvals without sacrificing safety.
 In October 2015, the institute ran a full-page advertisement in the New York Times, reading, "Everyone will be a patient someday".
 The ad included the signatures of over a dozen industry leaders, all in support of the passage of the 21st Century Cures Act, which was signed into law by President Obama just over a year later, in December 2016.

 The institute has taken a critical view of the Affordable Care Act (ACA) since its inception.
 In 2013, it released its Obamacare Impact Map, a joint project of health policy fellows Paul Howard, Avik Roy, and Yevgeniy Feyman.
 In 2014, the institute published then senior fellow Avik Roy's proposal for its replacement, titled "Transcending Obamacare".
 According to Roy, while the ACA delivers on the goal of reducing the number of uninsured Americans, it does so by increasing the cost of U.S. health coverage.
 More recently, in 2017, the institute released a report by Yevgeniy Feyman advocating the use of 1332 "state innovation" waivers giving states the flexibility to increase choice, competition, and affordability under the ACA.

 The institute's health care scholars oppose allowing the federal government to negotiate prices in the Medicare Part D prescription drug program and believe that drug price negotiating has adverse effects in the Veterans Administration.

-Institute Senior Fellow Oren Cass goes has argued that the American social safety net's overwhelming emphasis on health care is the unintentional result of skewed incentives.
+Institute Senior Fellow Oren Cass has argued that the American social safety net's overwhelming emphasis on health care is the unintentional result of skewed incentives.
 States should therefore be allowed to reroute Medicaid funding to other programs that would more effectively meet the needs of the poor at no extra cost.
 In a 2017 article for National Review, Cass responded to accusations that repealing the Affordable Care Act would lead to otherwise preventable deaths by writing "In reality, the best statistical estimate of the number of lives saved each year by the ACA is zero".

 Legal reform

 The institute's legal scholars author policy papers on various aspects of legal reform.
 The Center for Legal Policy regularly writes on overcriminalization, corporate governance, and civil litigation reform.
 Corporate governance reports usually focus on proxy voting records.
-Overcriminalization issue briefs typically study the growth of the criminal law in state penal codes.
+Issue briefs on overcriminalization typically study the growth of the criminal law in state penal codes.
 Proposed reforms to America's lawsuit practice are published under the center's ongoing publication of Trial Lawyers, Inc.